content-dev/helidon-employee-app/README.md

 # Helidon Quickstart SE Example

-This project implements a simple Hello World REST service using Helidon SE.
+This project implements a simple REST service using Helidon SE.

 ## Prerequisites